nourinjh/EECS2311/README.md

 The program allows the user to:
 * Add a title to the diagram
 * Add a title to each circle in the diagram
-*	Add text and upload images
+* Add text and images
 * Drag and drop text and images into the circles
-*	Change the colours of the circles and the background
+* Change the colours of the circles, text and the background
+* Add descriptions to images and text
 * Clear the Venn diagram to start over
+* Delete selected text or image
+* Export Venn diagram as an answer key (.vansr)
+* Import an answer key
+* Check if Venn diagram is correct by clicking the "Check Answer" button
 * Save Venn diagram as a .venn file so that it can be reopened in the future and edited again
 * Save Venn diagram as an image
+* Import Venn diagram as a CSV file
+* Export Venn diagram as a CSV file

 ## Demo
 ![demo 1 animation](https://github.com/nourinjh/EECS2311/blob/master/Assets/demo1.gif)